 Regardless of a person’s lifestyle, anyone in the world can experience tooth decay.
 You will be using your mouth to chew and break down food, which means that food particles can get stuck when you don’t brush properly.
 Once this happens, plaque will form around your teeth and gums.

-Eventually, this will become sticky substances that’ll bind with the acids and starches from the foods you eat.
+Eventually, these will become sticky substances that’ll bind with the acids and starches from the foods you eat.
 This combination will attack your tooth enamel, making your tooth weak and yellowish.

 Contrary to popular belief, tooth decay isn’t just a dental problem common in children.
 As you continue to age, you can still develop cavities and put your oral health at risk.
 People who don’t have enough saliva because of certain medicines and those who don’t get enough fluoride are at risk for tooth decay.